Manchester researchers lead national study into youth worker services for young people with long-term conditions

 Youth workers have been introduced into healthcare settings to support young people, however there is little evidence to support this introduction, and little is known about their role and the best way of providing youth work services.

-Professor Marie Marshall at MFT, said: “Adolescence is a life stage when patterns of health behaviour are established that continue into adult life, which makes this a key time to intervene, to improve health, social and educational outcomes in adulthood.
+Professor Marie Marshall at RMCH, said: “Adolescence is a life stage when patterns of health behaviour are established that continue into adult life, which makes this a key time to intervene, to improve health, social and educational outcomes in adulthood.

 “The study findings will help services develop and provide youth work services that will be used in the NHS and other organisations, to improve young people’s health, confidence, social relationships and resilience.
 This could support young people living with LTCs to have a better quality of life both now and in adulthood.”